Quick Links

 The children arrive at school and find a range of items in the shared area linked to National Parks, and the different activities tourists can take part in.
 In order to achieve this successfully, they will need to get an understanding of their local geography and understand how to use maps.
 A variety of activities using maps, will develop their knowledge of the physical and human geography of different National Parks.
 Children will engage in fieldwork in their locality to explore biomes, with a focus on temperate biomes.
 The topic culminates with the children creating a tourism board, which they will present to an audience.

-Year 3 Spring 2
+Spring 2 Rationale

 Summer 1